rustasync/team/async-book/src/execution/future.md

 make more progress.

-Without `wake()`, the executor would have no way of knowing when a particular future could make progress, and would have to be constantly polling all every future.
+Without `wake()`, the executor would have no way of knowing when a particular future could make progress, and would have to be constantly polling every future.
 With `wake()`, the executor knows exactly which futures are ready to be `poll`ed.